cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-USGS-Stream-Discharge-In-R.md

 ## Plot The Data

 Finally, we are ready to plot our data.
-We will use `ggplot` fromt the `ggplot2` package to create our plot.
+We will use `ggplot` from the `ggplot2` package to create our plot.